jbroadway/template-bench/README.md

 The results clearly show Elefant leading in memory usage and speed, with Smarty 3 a close second on performance, and Twig trailing behind on rendering but still using less overall memory than Smarty 3.

+## Notes

+The raw PHP test added a sanitizing function, since that is such an important consideration in data output.
+This function simply wraps `htmlspecialchars()` with the appropriate parameters.